Here are all the winners from the 2024 Grammys – rolling list

 Brandy Clark – ‘Buried’

-Chris Stapleton – ‘White Horse’
+Chris Stapleton – ‘White Horse’ – winner

 Dolly Parton – ‘The Last Thing on My Mind’